 “I anticipate at least a few more batches as we go through this process,” Schuler said.

 Each set of rules focuses on different aspects of sports betting.
 Batch 1 focused on provisional licensing and testing standards.
-Batch 2 covered licensing for mobile and retail sportsbooks, general wagering provisions, and equipment.
+Batch 2 covered licensing for Ohio sportsbooks apps and retail sportsbooks, general wagering provisions, and equipment.
 Batch 3 addressed voluntary sports betting exclusion programs and Type C licenses.

 Schuler said it will take 180 days for a batch of rules to go from being released for public comment to the point of receiving final approval.
 The hope is to have all the batches receive approval during the summer, which could lead to the start of the application process in the fall for the various sports betting licenses.